These DIY Railing Planter Ideas can create more space and provide visual interest to your balcony garden.

 6. Use Rain Gutters Instead of Window Boxes

 You can use plastic or metal gutter.
-Cut the length of the gutter as much you want and fit the end caps on left and right.
+Cut the length of the gutter as much you want and fit the end caps on the left and right.
 Make some drainage holes and add your favorite plants.
 We found this idea at BHG.

 Also Read: Unique Balcony Garden Container DIYs